 Diego will be presenting the following sessions

 Selenium Grid can be a bit daunting to get up and running.
 Starting it is quite easy, but using it effectively can require pulling in third-party tools.
-In this workshop we’ll cover how to run your grid effectively, using best practices culled from several large grid installations.
+In this workshop we’ll cover how to run your grid effectively, using best practices culled from several large grid installations with a hybrid setup for both Selenium and Appium tests.

 1. What got you started/interested in Testing?